7th International Workshop on Interplay of Model-Driven and Component-Based Software Engineering Hosted by MoDELS 2020

 With a of maximum 8 pages, including figures, appendices AND references), full papers clearly describe the situation or the problem tackled, the relevant state of the art, the position or solution suggested and the potential benefits of the contribution.
 Systematic and empirical reports are welcome too.

 With a maximum of 4 pages, including figures, appendices AND references, short papers include tool demonstrations, position papers, industrial experiences and case-studies, well-pondered and sufficiently documented visionary papers.
 Tools in demonstrations should be made available for use to the reviewers.

 Contributions should represent original and previously unpublished ideas that are currently not under review in any conference or journal; the workshop’s language is English.
 Each submitted paper undergoes a formal peer review process by a minimum of 3 Program Committee members.
 Submitted papers should include authors' names, affiliations and contact information.
-Contributions should be uploaded electronically via EasyChair and must be formatted using the IEEE template (available here).
+Contributions should be uploaded electronically via EasyChair and must be formatted using the ACM style (available here).

 The best papers from the workshop will be invited for submission in extended form to a theme issue at the Systems and Software Modeling Journal (SoSyM).
 The extended papers will undergo a new reviewing process.